gertig/backbonejs-rails/README.md

 Compatible with Rails 3.0.x (Rails 3.1.x support is coming)

-backbone-rails is similar to jquery-rails.
+backbonejs-rails is similar to jquery-rails.
 It adds the Javascript files that you need to create an application that uses backbone.js as a JavaScript MVC.
 This gem will get the most recent version of these files from their master branches on github.

 These are: